Generalized Sobol sensitivity indices for dependent variables: numerical methods: Estimation of the generalized sensitivity indices

 where $J(\cdot)$ is positive valued for $\boldsymbol\beta\neq 0$, and where $\lambda \geq 0$ is a tuning parameter.
 The most intuitive approach is to consider the $\ell_0$-penalty $J(\boldsymbol\beta)=\norm{\boldsymbol\beta}_0$, where $\norm{\boldsymbol\beta}_0= \sum_{j=1}^m \mathds 1 (\beta_j \neq 0)$.
-Indeed, the $\ell_0$ regularization aims at selecting nonzero coefficients, thus at removing the useless parameters from the model.
+Indeed, the $\ell_0$ regularization aims at selecting non-zero coefficients, thus at removing the useless parameters from the model.
 The greedy approximation~\cite{temlyakov} offers a series of strategies to deal with the $\ell_0$-penalty.
-Nevertheless, the $\ell_0$ regularization is a non convex function, and suffers from the statistical instability, as mentioned in~\cite{breiman,tibshirani}.
-A convex relaxation of the optimization problem can be viewed with the Lasso regression~\cite{tibshirani}.
-Indeed, the Lasso regression corresponds to the $\ell_1$-penalty, i.e. (\ref{penalisation}) with $J(\boldsymbol\beta)=\norm{\boldsymbol\beta}_1$, and $\norm{\boldsymbol\beta}_1=\sum_{j=1}^m \abs{\beta_j}$.
-The Lasso offers a good compromise between a rough selection of nonzero elements, and a ridge regression ($J(\boldsymbol\beta)=\sum_{j=1}^m \beta_j^2$) that only shrinks coefficients, but is known to be stable~\cite{buhlmann,hastie}.
-To offer a good panel to the reader, we will adapt our method to the $\ell_0$ and to the $\ell_1$ regularization. \\ The adaptive forward-backward greedy (\emph{FoBa}) algorithm proposed in Zhang~\cite{zhang} is exploited here to deal with the $\ell_0$ penalization.
-From a dictionary $\mathcal D$ that can be large and/or redundant, the \emph{FoBa} algorithm is an iterative scheme that sequentially selects and deletes the element of $\mathcal D$ that has the least impact on the fit.
+Nevertheless, the $\ell_0$ regularization is a non convex function, and suffers from statistical instability, as mentioned in~\cite{breiman,tibshirani}.
+The Lasso regression could be regarded as a convex relaxation of the optimization problem~\cite{tibshirani}.
+Indeed, the Lasso regression is based on $\ell_1$-penalty, i.e. (\ref{penalisation}) with $J(\boldsymbol\beta)=\norm{\boldsymbol\beta}_1$, and $\norm{\boldsymbol\beta}_1=\sum_{j=1}^m \abs{\beta_j}$.
+The Lasso offers a good compromise between a rough selection of non-zero elements, and a ridge regression ($J(\boldsymbol\beta)=\sum_{j=1}^m \beta_j^2$) that only shrinks coefficients, but is known to be stable~\cite{buhlmann,hastie}.
+In the following, the proposed method will use either the $\ell_0$ or the $\ell_1$ regularization.\\ The adaptive forward-backward greedy (\emph{FoBa}) algorithm proposed in Zhang \cite{zhang} is exploited here to deal with the $\ell_0$ penalization.
+From a dictionary $\mathcal D$ that can be large and/or redundant, the \emph{FoBa} algorithm is an iterative scheme that sequentially selects and discards the element of $\mathcal D$ that has the least impact on the fit.
 The aim of the algorithm is to efficiently select a limited number of predictors.
-The advantage of such approach is that it is very intuitive, and easy to implement.
+The advantage of such an approach is that it is very intuitive, and easy to implement.
 In our problem, the \emph{FoBa} algorithm is applied on the whole set of basis functions.
-It can then happen that none basis function is retained for the estimation of a HOFD component.
-In this case, as we want to estimate each component of the HOFD, the coefficient corresponding to this component is set to be zero.\\ Initiated by Efron \textit{et al.}~\cite{efron}, the modified LARS algorithm is further adapted to our problem to deal with the Lasso regression.
+It may happen that no basis function is retained for the estimation of a HOFD component.
+In this case, as we want to estimate each component of the HOFD, the corresponding coefficient is set to zero.\\ Initiated by Efron \textit{et al.}~\cite{efron}, the modified LARS algorithm is adopted to deal with the Lasso regression.
 The LARS is a general iterative technique that builds up the regression function by successive steps.
 The adaptation of LARS to Lasso (the modified LARS) is inspired by the homotopy method proposed by Osborne \textit{et al.}~\cite{osborne}.
 The main advantage of the modified LARS algorithm is that it builds up the whole regularized solution path $\{\hat{\boldsymbol\beta}(\lambda), \lambda \in \mathbb{R}\}$, exploiting the property of piecewise linearity of the solutions with respect to $\lambda$~\cite{buhlmann,osborne2}.